 Example 1: You have existing logical and physical models in a \.dm1 file, each with 20 to 30 submodels.
 The physical model represents the current development environment.
-You use the Add New Physical Model function to add a physical model of the test environment.
-The physical model of the test environment is close but does not exactly match the existing physical model that is the development benchmark environment.
+You use the Add New Physical Model function to add a physical model of the test environment is close but does not exactly match the existing physical model that is the development benchmark environment.
 To match the test and development physical models, you can use the submodel synchronization utility to add or transfer submodels from the development model to the test model within the same or across disparate \.dm1 files.